+Fig 2.
 Annular eclipse photographed from Mazatlan, Mexico, May 5, 2012.

 To see a total solar eclipse the observer has to fall within in the Moon's umbra, the darkest part of the lunar shadow, as it races across our planet.
-The path of totality is never any wider than 270 kilometers and, since it is swept out at some 3,200 kilometers per hour, the length of totality at given location is never more than 7 minutes 31 seconds, and usually no longer than 3 or 4 minutes.
+The path of totality is never any wider than 270 km and, since it is swept out at some 3,200 km/hr, the length of totality at given location is never more than 7 min 31 sec, and usually no longer than 3 or 4 minutes.
 A partial eclipse is seen by observers in the Moon's penumbra, the partial shadow, on either side of the path of totality.
 An annular eclipse happens when the Moon is near apogee so that its apparent size is less than that of the Sun and a ring, or annulus, of the Sun's disk is still visible even when the Moon and Sun are seen directly in line.